 Occurs when the blood levels of testosterone in a man drop due to surgical or chemical (drug) therapy.

 Prostate cancer that still responds to a medical or surgical treatment that lowers testosterone.

 A type of study that tests how well medical approaches work in people.

 Insertion of a lubricated, gloved finger into the rectum by a physician to check for hard or lumpy areas in the prostate through the rectal wall.

 Prostate cancer treatment in which radiation is focused on the prostate gland from a source outside the body.

-Treatment to boost or restore the ability of the immune system to fight cancer, infections and other diseases.
+Treatment to boost or restore the ability of the immune system to fight cancer.

 Treatment that is still being evaluated through clinical trials and not yet approved by the U.S. Food and Drug Administration (FDA).

 One of numerous small organs whose function is to filter substances within the lymphatic system and contains white blood cells that assist in the body’s immune system to infections and diseases.

 The spread of cancer from the place where it first formed to another part of the body.